How much do oil companies make on each dollar I spend on gas?

 Like other sectors, the oil and natural gas industry strives to maintain a healthy earnings capability to remain competitive and benefit its millions of shareholders, across the country and in all walks of life.
 Healthy earnings also allow the industry to invest in innovative technologies that improve our environment and increase American energy production—leading the search for new technologies and energy sources that will provide a more secure tomorrow.

 So what exactly are consumers paying for at the pump?

 The biggest single component of retail gasoline prices is the cost of the raw material used to produce gasoline—crude oil.
-For the first eight months of 2011, crude oil alone made up 67 percent of pump price.
-Refining the crude oil into gasoline accounted for 14 percent.
-Excise taxes added 11 percent, and retailing accounted for 8 percent.
+Crude oil costs account for about 67 percent of what people are paying at the pump.
+Excise taxes average 13 percent.
+That leaves just 20 percent for the refiners, distributors, and retailers.